charlotte-ruby/impressionist/README.md

     t.integer :my_column_name, :default => 0

+If you want to use the typical Rails 4 migration generator, you can:

+    rails g migration AddImpressionsCountToBook impressions_count:int

 What if I only want to record unique impressions?
 -------------------------------------------------
 Maybe you only care about unique impressions and would like to avoid